aurora-php/octris-tmbundle/README.md

 Preface
 -------

-This is TextMate bundle is useful for development with the Octris framework.
+This TextMate bundle is useful for development with the Octris framework.

 Requirements
 ------------

 * TextMate (TextMate 2 is recommended)
-* Some included Tools require php 5.5
+* some included tools require php 5.5

 Copyright
 ---------